P12 Design for Behavior Change

 - To design a behavior change strategy

-Julie Dirksen, a learning strategist with Usable Learning, is a consultant and instructional designer with more than 15 years experience creating highly interactive eLearning experiences for clients ranging from Fortune 500 companies to technology startups to grant-funded research initiatives.
-Shes interested in using neuroscience, change management, and persuasive technology to promote sustainable long-term learning and behavior change.
-Her MS degree in instructional systems technology is from Indiana University, and shes been an adjunct faculty member at the Minneapolis College of Art and Design.
-She is the author of Design For How People Learn.
+Julie Dirksen is the author of the book Design For How People Learn and a learning strategy consultant with experience creating interactive eLearning experiences for clients ranging from Fortune 500 companies to technology startups to grant-funded research initiatives.
+She loves brains, games, and evidence-based practice.
+Her MS degree is in instructional systems technology from Indiana University and she’s been an adjunct faculty member at the Minneapolis College of Art and Design and a Learning Guild Guild Master.